Alain Borer: Career

 In 2021, he published a pamphlet against the explosive use of English expressions by French speakers: Speak White (Editions Gallimard, collection "Tracts").
 It was well received by conservative media, like Le Figaro, or André Bercoff on Radio Sud, as well as by liberal media, like Le Monde or La Croix (penned by Laurence Cossé).
 In his column in Sept Info, the novelist Olivier Weber stated: “A bold publication, learned, savant, salutary now that so many languages are in peril, or disintegrate, which comes to the same.”
 It was critically reviewed in a counter-pamphlet, Les linguistes atterrées.

+Recognition and awards

+Borer has been awarded the following prizes: